Tips for Prompt #1 of the Common App Essay

 • A student with a profound love for reading and exploring various mythologies, discovered significant parallels between the myths and mythical characters he encountered and his own life experiences.
 His essay reflected his love of reading, his love of family, his competitive spirit, and his determination – all while relating it to mythology.
 This student’s essay showcases his deep interest in mythology, while creating a captivating story that reflects his identity and personal growth.
 It demonstrates his ability to craft a captivating story that reveals his unique spirit and personal growth but also highlights the invaluable insight that admissions would not have otherwise known.

-Need Help with the Common App Essay?
+Need Help with your Common App essay?

 Need some help writing a great college essay for the Common App?
 Having difficulty finding a good Common App essay topic?
 Please contact us for a free consultation.
 At Great College Advice, we provide personalized college consulting focused on helping make the process of preparing, selecting, and applying to college more successful, less stressful, and more fun.